 My stay in the fishing town Nagapattinam in Tamil Nadu was incredible.
-Firstly, it was beautiful beach town with some of the most unique and amazing sights I had ever seen on a beach.
+Firstly, it was a beautiful beach town with some of the most unique and amazing sights I had ever seen on a beach.
 Secondly, I was so blessed to spend my few nights there in a couple’s home they had converted into an orphanage.
 Later I got to attend a was Republic Day celebration, which is the day the Constitution of India came into effect.
 Then I finished up my trip there visiting Nagore Dargah, an Islamic shrine built over the tomb of the Sufi saint Shahul Hameed hundreds of years ago.

 The house I stayed in was only a few blocks from the beach.
 Since I was on the East Coast, I wanted to witness a sunrise from the Bay of Bengal.
-I woke up before down and headed out to the beach by myself.
+I woke up before dawn and headed out to the beach by myself.
 It was a nice and interesting walk.

 This was the first time I had been up this early walking around in India.
 I also enjoyed getting to have some time to myself.
 The sunrise was absolutely beautiful and the beach was teeming with life.
-There were wondering cows, birds, children, vendors, and fisherman getting their boats and nets ready for day.
+There were wandering cows, birds, children, vendors, and fisherman getting their boats and nets ready for the day.

 Nambikkai (Hands of Hope) Home for the Orphans

 One of the most blessed experiences I’ve ever had in my life was staying at the Nambikkai Home for Orphans.
 This orphanage was started by an amazing couple who had lost 3 children in the 2004 tsunami when they were playing on the beach.
-His wife Choodamani also lost all her family, parents and siblings, because they were in town and playing on the beach with tsunami came.
-When the tsunami hit most the children were inland at school while the parents were at home near the beach or at sea fishing.
-Unfortunately, thousands of children lost their parents on that sad Christmas Day.
+His wife Choodamani also lost all her family.
+Her parents and siblings were in town visiting for Christmas.
+The tsunami tragically took all their lives because when it hit they were all playing on the beach.

 Karibeeran Parameshvaran personally told me the story of how he had to find his children’s bodies and bury them himself.
-He was so grief stricken he contemplated taking his own life.
+He was so grief-stricken he contemplated taking his own life.
 He then said he prayed to Jesus and Jesus told him his children are safe with Him in heaven.
 So Karibeeran got up and went out walking around and noticed children standing in the street with no parents.
-He started adopting them one by one until he had adopted over 25 kids and had two more of his with is wife.
+He started adopting them one by one until he had adopted over 25 kids and had two more of his with his wife.
 You can read more about his story here.

 I got to spend a lot of time with the kids and took photos of their precious faces.
 I loved all of them.
 My very short stay there completely changed and inspired me.